 Fluctuations in the price or availability of fuel may increase our cost of operation, which could materially and adversely affect our profitability.
 We require large amounts of diesel fuel to operate our tractors and to power the temperature-control units on our trailers.
 Fuel is one of our largest operating expenses.
 Fuel prices tend to fluctuate, and prices and availability of all petroleum products are subject to political, economic and market factors that are beyond our control.
 We depend primarily on fuel surcharges, auxiliary power units for our tractors, terrestrial-based tracking equipment for the temperature-control units on our trailers, volume purchasing arrangements with truck stop chains and bulk purchases of fuel at our terminals to control and recover our fuel expenses.
 There can be no assurance that we will be able to collect fuel surcharges, enter into volume purchase agreements or execute successful hedges in the future.
-Additionally, we may encounter decreases in productivity that may offset or eliminate savings from auxiliary power units or terrestrial-based tracking equipment, or we may incur unexpected maintenance or other costs associated with such units.
+Additionally, we may encounter decreases in productivity that may offset or eliminate savings from auxiliary power units.
 The absence of meaningful fuel price protection through these measures, fluctuations in fuel prices or a shortage of diesel fuel could materially and adversely affect our results of operations.